 Liz Hancock Q&A

 18, August, 2017 Top 5 tips for studying during online distance learning courses

 Social Work & Social Sciences: Continuing Professional Development (CPD)

 Professional development is an ideal way to boost your career prospects and make you better at your job.
 Flexible study allows you to update your knowledge and skills, fitting your study around your other responsibilities.

-Our school of qualified Psychologists, Sociologists, Counsellors and Psychotherapists, Social workers and Mental Health Officers have expertise in developing and providing bespoke training and professional development workshops across the care sector.
+The School offers a range of credit and non-credit rated modules, training workshops and seminars to meet the needs of agencies, teams and individuals.
+Our team of qualified Psychologists, Sociologists, Counsellors, Psychotherapists, Social Workers and Mental Health Officers have expertise in developing and providing bespoke training and professional development workshops across the care and business sector.

 A course for those wishing to be involved in the assessment of social work student practice learning opportunities.